emacampolo/gomparator/README.md

 # gomparator

-gomparator compares HTTP JSON responses from different hosts by checking if they respond with the same json (deep equal ignoring order) and status code.
+gomparator compares HTTP GET JSON responses from different hosts by checking if they respond with the same json (deep equal ignoring order) and status code.

-Note: Only supports HTTP GET methods.
-More verbs are yet to come.

 ## Download and install